-Faculty Consulting Offices (FCOs), established in Storrs and at the University of Connecticut Health Center (UCHC), provided training to those who consult and for those who must participate in the consulting approval process, such as department heads and deans.
+Faculty Consulting Offices (FCOs) were established in Storrs and at the UCHC that have provided training to those who consult and for those who must participate in the consulting approval process, such as department heads and deans.
 A University-wide Consulting Management Committee (CMC) was convened to provide recommendations regarding the identification and management of potential Conflicts of Interest arising from consulting activities.

-As required by PA 07-166, the Faculty Consulting Oversight Committee was convened including members appointed by the Legislature/Executive branch and from the Citizens' Ethics Advisory Board.
-This Committee has met on a regular basis to review the implementation of the consulting program and to review the twice a year audits of the program conducted by the University's Office of Audit, Compliance and Ethics.
+As required by CGS 1-84(r), the Faculty Consulting Oversight Committee was convened including members appointed by the Legislature/Executive branch and from the Citizens' Ethics Advisory Board.
+This Committee has met on a regular basis to review the implementation of the consulting program and to review the audits of the program conducted by the University's Office of Audit, Compliance and Ethics.

 Implementing this program required development of policies, procedures, forms and databases; identification and training of staff; and awareness and training of faculty, department heads, and deans.
-The Office of Audit, Compliance and Ethics has conducted semiannual audits as required and as expected have identified areas in which clarifications and improvements have been recommended.
+The Office of Audit, Compliance and Ethics has carried out semiannual audits as required and as expected have identified areas in which clarifications and improvements have been recommended.
 The University is addressing each of the issues raised in a timely and appropriate manner.

-The Faculty Consulting Oversight Committee has determined that the University of Connecticut is complying with PA 07-166.
-The oversight required by the Act, including the Faculty Consulting Oversight Committee and audits conducted on the process, has and should continue to enable ongoing review and improvement of the program.
+The Faculty Consulting Oversight Committee has determined that the University of Connecticut is complying with CGS 1-84(r).
+The oversight required by the Act, including the Faculty Consulting Oversight Committee itself and the audits, has and should continue to enable ongoing review and improvement of the program.